lcary/nbd/demo/TUTORIAL.md

 Displaying notebook changes
 ---------------------------

-Below, we'll demonstrate that ndb can make it easy to see resource file modifications in addition to RST and Python changes.
+Below, we'll demonstrate that `nbd` can make it easy to see resource file modifications in addition to RST and Python changes.

 First, change the ipynb source file via quick and dirty find-replace: